Top 10 country versions of Bob Dylan songs

 “I keep a close watch on this heart of mine . . .
 I must have recited those lines to myself a million times.
 Johnny’s voice was so big it made the world grow small.” – Bob Dylan

 10. Kris Kristofferson – Quinn the eskimo, from the recently released Chimes Of Freedom in honor of 50 years of Amnesty International, wonderful and rough version:

 9. Every grain of sand – Emmylou Harris, from her album Wrecking Ball (1995) my favourite Emmylou album.
-She sang this song in Johnny Cash’ funeral in 2003, and it sounds like a hymn:

 8. It Ain’t Me, Babe – Johnny Cash and June Carter Cash, released on Orange Blossom Special in 1965.
 We have chosen a version from an Australian TV-show in 1973:

 7. Girl from the north country – Bob Dylan and Johnny Cash, from the album Nashville Skyline, here in a great version from the Johnny Cash Show, 17 June in 1969:

 6. Heartland – Willie Nelson and Bob Dylan, from Across the Borderline a 1993 album by Willie Nelson.
 The song is written by Bob Dylan and Willie Nelson and this duet is simply fantastic!

 5. Cahalen Morrison & Country Hammer – Billy 4 This Bob Dylan song, titled ‘Billy 4’, was written for the soundtrack to the Sam Peckinpah film, ‘Pat Garrett & Billy the Kid’: